DOCGroup/ACE_TAO/TAO/tests/CORBA_is_nil/README.md

 This test has the server return a nil object reference and the client uses lazy resource usage, to comfirm that CORBA::is_nil corrcetly identifies the nil object reference.
+See issue #1203, which pointed out that only CORBA::Object_ptr has a template specialization for CORBA::is_nil, but not derived interfaces.